 Measurably Different Transient Absorption Spectrometers: Kick Axis And Take Names.

-Magnitude Instruments has redefined the state of the art by creating benchtop transient absorption (TA) spectrometers that push the limits of nano-to-millisecond spectroscopy with fast data collection and sensitivity that are inaccessible with traditional TA technology.
+Magnitude Instruments has redefined state-of-the-art by creating benchtop transient absorption (TA) spectrometers that push the limits of nano-to-millisecond spectroscopy with fast data collection and sensitivity that are inaccessible with traditional TA technology.

-Designed by scientists for scientists, our patent-pending noise suppression technology enables rapid measurements of small signals and allows scanning with unprecedented low intensity photoexcitation for high quality, publishable data.
+Designed by scientists for scientists, our patented noise suppression technology enables rapid measurements of small signals and enables scanning with unprecedented low intensity photoexcitation for high quality, publishable data.